Ian’s Yamaha Blog – Insurance Tips (& Tipples)

 OK, I’m off out on the R6.
 Thanks BikeSure, and everybody reading, over and out for now and safe riding everyone.

-You can find more insurance info & some great quotes at: www.bikesure.co.ukEnjoy more Fast Bikes reading in the four-weekly magazine.
+You can find more insurance info & some great quotes at: www.bikesure.co.ukEnjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.